አማርኛ (Amharic) Keyboard Help

 - Added letters ኸ Ke ኹ Ku ኺ Ki ኻ Ka ኼ Kie ኽ K ኾ Ko to the touch layouts.

 This keyboard was created by the Ge'ez Frontier Foundation.
 SIL International graciously acknowledges the contribution made by the authors in developing this keyboard and making it freely available for use with Keyman Desktop and KeymanWeb.
 Their effort assists in enabling people to communicate in their own language.

 The Amharic keyboard layout for Keyman Desktop and KeymanWeb is Copyright 1997-2018 Ge'ez Frontier Foundation and SIL International.
-It may be freely distributed and used, but must not be modified or adapted in any way without written permission from SIL International.
+It may be freely distributed and used under the terms of The MIT License.

 All Documentation Versions